 - parsely for garnish

-Bake sweet potatoes on prepared pan in center of oven 1 hour, or until tender
+- Bake sweet potatoes on prepared pan in the center of oven 1 hour, or until tender

-Add cumin, paprika, coriander, tumeric, pepper flakes, caraway, and cinnamon.
+- Add cumin, paprika, coriander, turmeric, pepper flakes, caraway, and cinnamon.
 Cook and stir until fragrant.

-Serve hot, with lemon wedges, hot sauce if desire, and garnished with parsley and Spiced Lemon Roasted Chickpeas
+- Serve hot, with lemon wedges, hot sauce if desired, and garnished with parsley and Spiced Lemon Roasted Chickpeas